 In this guide, we will explore what blockchain is, how it works, and why it has become one of the most transformative innovations in the digital age.

-How does blockchain work?
+How does it work?

 It operates on a decentralized network of computers (nodes) that maintain a secure and transparent record of transactions.
 Below are the key elements that make blockchain function:

-Unlike traditional databases controlled by a single entity, blockchain operates on a decentralized network.
+- Decentralization – unlike traditional databases controlled by a single entity, blockchain operates on a decentralized network.
 This means no single party has control over the data, reducing the risk of manipulation.

 Key features

-Blockchain technology has several characteristics that make it unique and powerful:
+This technology has several characteristics that make it unique and powerful:

 - Immutability: Once data is recorded, it cannot be changed.